 A member's legal spouse or domestic partner may be eligible for HSS healthcare coverage.
-Proof of marriage or registered domestic partnership is required, as well as the dependent's Social Security number.
-Proof of Medicare enrollment must also be provided for a same-sex spouse or domestic partner (of either gender) who is age 65 or older, or who is Medicare-eligible due to a disability.
+Proof of Medicare enrollment must also be provided for a same sex spouse or domestic partner (of either gender) who is age 65 or older, or Medicare-eligible due to a disability.
 Enrollment in HSS benefits must be completed within 30 days of the date of marriage or partnership.
 In that case, coverage begins on the first day of the coverage period after a completed application and eligibility documentation is filed with HSS.
 Legal spouses and domestic partners can also be added to a member's coverage during annual Open Enrollment.